'On the Basis of Sex': Film Review | AFI 2018

 Kathy Bates is a welcome presence in an excellent cameo as pioneering feminist and civil rights leader Dorothy Kenyon, while Cailee Spaeny brings a sharp rebelliousness to the Ginsburgs' precocious teenage daughter.

-Shot almost entirely in Montreal, this is Mimi Leder's first theatrical feature since the straight-to-DVD Thick As Thieves nine years ago, during which time she's done a load of top-tier television.
+Shot almost entirely in Montreal, this is Mimi Leder's first theatrical feature since the straight-to-DVD Thick as Thieves nine years ago, during which time she's done a load of top-tier television.
 The dramatic approach here is clear, efficient and entirely on-the-nose, with little time for anything that might distract from the hagiographic effort in play.
 Its sole purpose is to ennoble and proclaim a hero, which its subject almost certainly is.
 But it makes for notably simplified drama.

-Production: Robert Cort Productions
+Production company: Robert Cort Productions

 Cast: Felicity Jones, Armie Hammer, Justin Theroux, Jack Reynor, Cailee Spaeny,Sam Waterston, Kathy Bates, Christian Mulkey